AutomaticDoorControl/AutoDoorCtrlWebAPIPHP/README.md

   * navigate to AutoDoorCtrlWebAPIPHP on your machine
   * in folder `api`, run `composer install` to install dependencies
   * copy `.htaccess` and the folder `api` to /var/www/html
+## Notes
-  * NOTE: This API will not work without the use of a properly setup MySQL database.
+  * This API will not work without the use of a properly setup MySQL database.
 Point the API to the db by changing `servername`, `username`, `password`, and `dbname` in `index.php`
-  * NOTE: This API will not work without two public/private keypairs.
+  * This API will not work without two public/private keypairs.
 Point the API to these keys by changing `adminPublic`, `adminPrivate`, `userPublic`, and `userPrivate` in `index.php`
+  * This API will not have email functionality without a SMTP server from which it can send mail.
+Point the API to this SMTP server by changing `mailServer` and `mailPort`, and change mailer preferences with `mailUsername`, `mailPassword`, and `mailSender`
-  * NOTE: If you get permissions errors, it may be helpful to change ownership of files to `www-data` by running `sudo chown www-data:www-data /var/www/html/* /var/www/keys/*`, assuming you are using default paths
+  * If you get permissions errors, it may be helpful to change ownership of files to `www-data` by running `sudo chown www-data:www-data /var/www/html/* /var/www/keys/*`, assuming you are using default paths

 ## API Calls
 Users are JSON objects in the form `{"Status": "Active|Request", "RCSid": <RCSid>}`